 Physics for Scientists and Engineers: A Strategic Approach, 3rd Ed. by Randall Knight, Addison Wesley (ISBN 0321740904)

-On-Line Homework: all students are required to register, at no charge for the spring 2016 semester, with Expert TA, using our Class Code: USH19KY-74F78D-1CQ.
+On-Line Homework: all students are required to register for the fall 2016 semester with Expert TA.
+The access code for our course is USH19KY-0CC25D-1E5.

 Student Workbook for Physics for Scientists and Engineers;

 Student Solutions Manual for Physics for Scientists and Engineers: A Strategic Approach Vol. 2 (Chs 20-42), 3rd edition.

 I consider myself to be open and accessible to my students.
 You are always welcome to drop by my office to seek advice, discuss your progress, or ask questions.
 If my door is open and I am around, then I will do my best to make time to sit down with you.
 Anyone who finds that my availability does not live up to my desires can catch me during my scheduled office hours or make an appointment at our mutual convenience.